-Our measures Scale Our current performance (2019) Our catchment ta for the future arget How will this measure drive change?
-2030 205 50 1.1a.
+Our measures Scale Our current performance (2019) Our catchment target for the future How will this measure drive change?
+2030 2050 1.1a.
 Residential potable water use.
-Note: Catchment 168 litres per person per day By understanding residential potable water use on a per person basis, we can learn more about how communities use method differs to Target 155 monitoring - see footnote 'e' Region 172 litres per person per daye To be defined by Water for Life: Gre Melbourne Urban Systems Strategy Water 1.1b.
-Non- residential potable water use.
-Catchment 27 Gigalitres /year For monitoring onl This measure helps us to understand where the hot spots are for non-residential water use, and therefore where we can prioritise initiatives to increase Region 111 Gigalitres /year access to alternative supplies or increase efficiency of water use.
+Note: Calculation Catchment 175 litres per person per day - - By understanding residential potable water use on a per person basis, we can learn more about how communities use • water, and track our progress in method differs to Target 155 monitoring - see footnote 'e' Region 172 litres per person per day ^e To be define Water for Life Melbourne U Systems Stro e: Greater Irban Water reducing demand for potable water resources in our homes.
+1.1b.
+Non- residential potable water use Catchment 43 Gigalitres /year For monitoring only This measure helps us to understand where the hot spots are for non-residential water use, and therefore where we can prioritise initiatives to increase Region 111 Gigalitres /year access to alternative supplies or increase efficiency of water use.
 1.2a.
-Percent of total water use which is provided Catchment 14.3 % For monitoring onl ly By understanding the full water use picture, we can track our overall progress in matching from alternative water sources.
-Region 12.5 % alternative water use for fit- for-purpose demands.
+Percent of total water use which is provided Catchment 2.7 % For monitoring only By understanding the full water use picture, we can track our overall progress in matching from alternative water sources Region 12.5 % alternative water use for fit- for-purpose demands.
 1.2b.
-Alternative water sources that substitute sources Gigalitres/ ubstitute year By driving an increase in alternative water supplies that will substitute potable water supplies, we will significantly potable mains water supply.
-Region 18 Gigalitres/year 53 150 Gigalitres/ Gig year year reduce the risk of future shortfalls by diversifying our water supplies
+Alternative water sources that substitute potable mains water supply Catchment 5 Gigalitres/year 14 Gigalitres/ year - By driving an increase in alternative water supplies that will substitute potable water Region 18 Gigalitres/year 53 150 Gigalitres/ Gigalitres/ year year reduce the risk of future shortfalls by diversifying our water supplies and making use of resources that might otherwise be wasted.